What does it feel like when ribs are broken? Changes in the area of the rib injury

 Crepitus

-• lung injury - the victim develops subcutaneous emphysema, accompanied by a sharp violation breathing and getting air under the skin, when coughing, blood appears from the respiratory tract;
+• lung injury - the victim develops subcutaneous emphysema, accompanied by a sharp violation breathing and air getting under the skin, when coughing, blood appears from the respiratory tract;

 • liver damage - massive blood loss leads to death (every second victim dies 2 hours after such an injury).

 5. Pleuropulmonary shock.
-This condition develops with extensive injuries leading to pneumothorax and the ingress of a large volume of air (especially cold) into the pleural cavity.
+This condition develops with extensive injuries leading to pneumothorax and the entry of a large volume of air (especially cold) into the pleural cavity.
 The victim develops respiratory failure, a painful cough and cold extremities.
 In the absence of urgent medical care, the patient dies.

-Stages of healing in rib fractures
+Stages of healing for rib fractures

 • I – blood accumulates at the fracture site, containing fibroblasts that produce connective tissue and forming connective tissue callus;

-• II - in the tissues of the connective tissue corns are deposited minerals, and an osteoid callus is formed;
+• II – calluses are deposited in connective tissue tissues minerals, and an osteoid callus is formed;

 First aid to the victim

-1. Let the patient take pain medication.
+1. Give the patient a pain reliever.

 3. Apply ice to the injury site.